Financial-Times/ft-origami/docs/syntax/scss.md

         width: 30%;
     }

-Modules that make use of styles defined in dependencies *must* use those styles by `@extend`ing the appropriate placeholder class:
+Modules that make use of styles defined in other modules *must* use those styles by `@extend`ing the appropriate placeholder class:

     .o-anotherthing-foo, %o-anotherthing-foo {
         @extend %o-thing-foo;
         margin-top: 1em;
     }

-Modules *should* provide a mechanism for suppressing output of concrete selectors which may not always be required.
+Modules *should* provide a mechanism for suppressing output of any concrete selectors which may not always be required.
 If present, this mechanism *must* be activated by means of a sass variable `$o-{modulename}-is-silent` which *must* have a default value of `false`.
-In practice, the effect of this *should* be to remove the `.`-prefixed selector, leaving only the mixin.
+In practice, the effect of this *should* be to remove the `.`-prefixed selector, leaving only the placeholder (along with any functions, variables and mixins).

 <aside>An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module</aside>

 ## Code organisation and formatting

 ### Layout

-When listing multiple comma-separated selectors, put each one on a new line:
+When listing multiple comma-separated selectors, each one *must* be placed on a new line.
+Each property *must* be on a new line and indented (type of indent, tabs or spaces, is not standardised: developers *must* respect whatever indent type is already in use when editing existing modules)

 <?prettify linenums=1?>
-    .footer-link:hover,
-    .footer-link:focus {
-        //
-    }

-Each attribute should be on a new line and indented:

-<?prettify linenums=1?>
+    .o-footer__link:hover,
-    .footer-link {
+    .o-footer__link:focus {
         font-size: 12px;
         color: $o-color-link-text;
     }

 ### Files and folders

 * SASS variables, mixins and functions should be in their own files, separate from the code that uses them

 ### Comments